|

 It's

-odd, in hindsight, how much I truly became involved with and enjoyed the film
+odd, in hindsight, how involving with and enjoyable the film

-adaptation of this Marvel Comics character, and its dark, dreary, depressing, and
+adaptation of this Marvel Comics character is; despite its dark, dreary, depressing, and

-very volatile and violent world is faithfully recreated by writer/director
+very volatile and violent world it's faithfully recreated by writer/director

 Jonathon Hensleigh (who wrote action films ranging from DIE HARD: WITH A